voxpupuli/puppet-firewalld/README.md

 * `port`: (Optional) The protocol / port definitions for this service.
 Specified as an array of hashes, where each hash defines a protocol and/or port associated with this service.
 Each hash requires both port and protocol keys, even if the value is an empty string.
 Specifying a port only works for TCP & UDP, otherwise leave it empty and the entire protocol will be allowed.
 Valid protocols are tcp, udp, or any protocol defined in /etc/protocols
   ```puppet
      port => [{'port' => '1234', 'protocol' => 'tcp'}],

      port => [{'port' => '4321', 'protocol' => 'udp'}, {'protocol' => 'rdp'}],
   ```

 * `module`: (Optional) An array of strings specifying netfilter kernel helper modules associated with this service

 * `destination`: (Optional) A hash specifying the destination network as a network IP address (optional with /mask), or a plain IP address.
 Valid hash keys are 'ipv4' and 'ipv6', with values corresponding to the IP / mask associated with each of those protocols.
 The use of hostnames is possible but not recommended, because these will only be resolved at service activation and transmitted to the kernel.
   ```puppet
      destination => {'ipv4' => '127.0.0.1', 'ipv6' => '::1'},

      destination => {'ipv4' => 192.168.0.0/24'},
   ```

 * `config_dir`: The location where the service definition XML files will be stored.
 Defaults to /etc/firewalld/services

 ### Firewalld Service

 The `firewalld_service` type is used to add or remove both built in and custom services from zones.

-firewalld_service will `autorequire` the firewalld_zone specified in the `zone` parameter so there is no need to add dependencies for this
+firewalld_service will `autorequire` the firewalld_zone specified in the `zone` parameter and the firewalld::custom_service specified in the `service` parameter, so there is no need to add dependencies for this

 _Example_: